2002 United States Senate election in New Hampshire

 The 2002 United States Senate election in New Hampshire was held on November 5, 2002.
 Incumbent Republican U.S. Senator Bob Smith was defeated in the Republican primary by U.S. Representative John E. Sununu.
 Sununu won the open seat, defeating Democratic Governor Jeanne Shaheen.
-As of 2025, this was the last time the Republicans won the Class 2 Senate seat in New Hampshire.
+As of 2025, this was the last time Republicans or a male candidate won the Class 2 Senate seat in New Hampshire; Shaheen defeated Sununu in their 2008 rematch for this seat and has held it since 2009.
+This was Shaheen’s only unsuccessful run for elected office.
+Smith later ran for this seat again in 2014 and lost the Republican primary.

 Republican primary

 Campaign

 Senator Bob Smith, the incumbent Republican Senator, briefly left the party in 1999 to run for president as an independent, claiming that the Republican platform was "not worth the paper it's written on".
 He rejoined the GOP a few months later, saying he made a mistake.
 Nonetheless, the party never fully forgave him, and some of his fellow Republican Senators went so far as to endorse his primary opponent, Rep. John Sununu, who would go on to win by more than eight percentage points.